nealcaren/fightordie/_sources/Volumes/04/02/suffering_suffragettes.md

 -->
 # Suffering Suffragettes (1912)

-The woman suffragists are wincing a bit under the plain speaking of  <span style="font-variant:small-caps;">The Crisis</span>.
+The woman suffragists are wincing a bit under the plain speaking of  <span class = "small-caps">The Crisis</span>.
 President Anna Shaw writes us:

 ```{margin}
 [Anna Shaw](https://en.wikipedia.org/wiki/Anna_Howard_Shaw) was president of the National Woman Suffrage Association (NWSA) from 1904--1915.